jina-ai/docs/chapters/dump-reload.md

 The Flow object provides two methods, `.dump` and `.rolling_update`, for configuring the rolling updates.

-`.rolling_update` should be calle on the Query Flow, with the name of the Pod where the Indexer resides, and the path from which to read.
+`.rolling_update` should be called on the Query Flow, with the name of the Pod where the Indexer resides, and the path from which to read.
 The method then shuts down the indexers in the Flow sequentially, and instructs them to start again, but with the new data from the location provided.

 `.dump` should be called on the DBMS Flow, with the name of the Pod where the Indexer resides, which path to dump to, and how many shards you have in your Query Flow.